Moyne Townland

-Moyne townland contains a graveyard, ruined church, and a pair of standing stones inside a stone enclosure.
+Moyne townland contains a graveyard, ruined church, and a pair of standing stones inside a large circular enclosure.
 Surface traces of internal divisions were detected in a well known aerial photograph published in 1969.
 The early Christian Moyne church may have Patrician foundation.
 In the original Vita tripartita Sancti Patricii, Tírechán said Saint Patrick established churches in Conmaicne Cuile Tolad.
 This church site should not be confused with the famous Moyne Abbey in Tirawley, north Mayo.

 The ruins of Moyne Castle, a tower house dating from the 15th century, stand in the eastern part of the townland on the right bank of the Black River.